-About UsWe are a group of like-minded, Christian teachers committed to excellence in education.
+About UsExcelsior Classes is a group of Christian teachers committed to excellence in online instruction for homeschoolers.

 We live in challenging times characterized by increasing contempt for traditional Christian and western ethics and mores.
 We believe that only an education which is rigorous and relevant can produce young adults able to wrestle with and work on the problems of contemporary society, to hold on to their Christian faith in a material way, and to exercise both wisdom and compassion in their fields of endeavor.